ngandrass/ufw-ipset-blocklist-autoupdate/README.md

 Options:
   -l     : Blocklist to use.
 Can be specified multiple times.
            Format: "$name $url" (space-separated).
 See examples below.
+  -4     : Run in IPv4 only mode.
+Ignore IPv6 addresses.
+  -6     : Run in IPv6 only mode.
+Ignore IPv4 addresses.
   -q     : Quiet mode.
 Outputs are suppressed if flag is present.
   -v     : Verbose mode.
 Prints additional information during execution.
   -h     : Print this help message.